MA in Education: Learning and Technology and Single Subject Teaching Credential

 This program is designed to be completed with 44 units; the use of elective units to complete the degree may increase the unit total.

 NOTE: A maximum of 8 units may be taken per 8-week session.
 Completion of all credential requirements—including all examinations, coursework, and other requirements—must be met before the master’s degree will be posted.
-An Intent to Commence and/or Graduate form must be completed and fees paid by the deadlines set by the registrar.
+A Graduation Application must be completed and fees paid by the deadlines set by the registrar.

 NOTE: Candidates who hold an intern credential must enroll in a candidate support and supervision course (TEP 590) during each 8-week session (fall or spring) in which they are not enrolled in a clinical practice course.